 From a frequentist point of view, most of the recent methods are usually based on penalized optimization.
-A seminal result can be found in \cite{candes2009exact,candes2010power} for exact matrix completion (noiseless case) and further developed in the noisy case in~\cite{candes2010matrix, koltchinskii2011nuclear,negahban2012restricted}.
+A seminal result can be found in \cite{candes2009exact,candes2010power} for exact matrix completion (noiseless case) and further developed in the noisy case in~\cite{candes2010matrix,koltchinskii2011nuclear,negahban2012restricted}.
 Some efficient algorithms had also been studied, for example see~\cite{mazumder2010spectral,recht2013parallel,hastie2015matrix}.
-More particularly, in the notible work \cite{koltchinskii2011nuclear}, the authors studied nuclear-norm penalized estimators and provided reconstruction errors for their methods.
-Moreover, they also showed that these errors are minimax-optimal (up to a logarithmic factor).
-Note that the average quadratic error on the entries of a rank-$r$ matrix size $ m \times p $ from $ n $-observations can not be better than: $ r\max(m,p)/n $~\cite{koltchinskii2011nuclear}.
+More particularly, in the notable work \cite{koltchinskii2011nuclear}, the authors studied nuclear-norm penalized estimators and provided reconstruction error rate for their methods.
+They also showed that these error rates are minimax-optimal (up to a logarithmic factor).
+Note that the error rate, i.e. the average quadratic error on the entries, of a rank-$r$ matrix size $ m \times p $ from $ n $-observations can not be better than: $ r\max(m,p)/n $~\cite{koltchinskii2011nuclear}.

-More recently, in a remarkable work \cite{chen2019inference}, de-biased estimators have been proposed for the problem of noisy low-rank matrix completion.
-The estimation accruracy of this estimator is shown to be sharp in the sense that it reaches the minimax-optimal rate without any additional logarithmic factor.
-A sharp bound has also been obtained by a different estimator in \cite{klopp2015matrix}, however its statistical inference is not known up to our knowledge.
-More importantly, the confident intervals on the reconstruction of entries of the underlying matrix are also provided by using the de-biased estimators in the work by \cite{chen2019inference}.
-It is noted that conducting uncertainty quatification for matrix completion is not strainghtforward.
+More recently, in a work by \cite{chen2019inference}, de-biased estimators have been proposed for the problem of noisy low-rank matrix completion.
+The estimation accuracy of this estimator is shown to be sharp in the sense that it reaches the minimax-optimal rate without any additional logarithmic factor.
+A sharp bound has also been obtained by a different estimator in \cite{klopp2015matrix}.
+However, uncertainty quantification is not given.
+More importantly, the confidence intervals on the reconstruction of entries of the underlying matrix are also provided by using the de-biased estimators in the work by \cite{chen2019inference}.
+It is noted that conducting uncertainty quantification for matrix completion is not straightforward.
 This is because, in general, the solutions for matrix completion do not admit closed-form and the distributions of the estimates returned by the state-of-the-art algorithms are hard to derive.